-Phase Activity III Crosscutting Community Project Knowledge and Experience Exchange 3.1 Training and awareness on sustainable waste management practices 3.2 Organize exchanges with communities to share experiences, best practices, and positive impacts 3.3 Facilitate discussion on identified and/or potential risk and a risk mitigation plan

-3.1 Training, awareness and sustainable implementation of a waste management plan.
-Before starting any construction activities for the energy, water, and telecommunication projects, and technical or administrative trainings and awareness, it is important to compose a waste management plan that works for the communities.
+Phase Activity III Crosscutting Community 3.1 Training and awareness on sustainable waste management practices Project Knowledge and Experience 3.2 3.2 Organize exchanges with communities to share experiences, best Exchange practices, and positive impacts 3.3 Facilitate discussion on identified and/or potential risk and a risk mitigation plan administrative trainings and awareness, it is important to compose a waste management plan that works for the communities.
 In this case, the Amazon Conservation Team, has a working program in one of the communities and could provide support to other communities as well.
 On top of supporting the communities with trainings and awareness, this project will support the sustainable implementation of the waste management for 4 years.
 The waste management plan deserves to be recognized as a project on its own considering its intensity, long-term contribution to this project as well as other activities in the communities.
 See Annex II for the draft program outline of the Waste Management Plan of ACT.

-3.2 Organize exchanges with communities to share experiences, best practices, and positive impacts.
-There will be 2 moments created where the communities would gather and where they can share their experiences, their best practices and their positive impacts.
+Table 13 Activities for the crosscutting community project knowledge and experience exchange communities would gather and where they can share their experiences, their best practices and their positive impacts.
 This frequency will be that after every 5 communities have their services established or finalized, the communities will gather together and share their experiences, best practices, and positive impacts.